National Low Level Waste (LLW) Programme and Strategy

 The NWP at a glance

 NWP Blueprint describes what the LLW management environment aims to look like in the future

 NWP Benefit Map identifies the underpinning business changes, projects and enablers required to deliver this future state.
 Associated benefit maps are produced by individual waste producers and are included in their Joint Waste Management Plans

-LLWR Waste Services support implementation of the Strategy by enabling access to new and existing waste treatment and disposal services in the UK and overseas.
+NWS Waste Services support implementation of the Strategy by enabling access to new and existing waste treatment and disposal services in the UK and overseas.
 This is carried out on behalf of all waste producers.
-Summary guide to accessing services.

 Key stakeholders within the NWP and their responsibilities:

 - UK government is the sponsor and owner of the LLW Strategy